 CCC provides a complete range of designs through their top ten tier design units for ports and bridges and road projects.
 The company also offers planning and consulting services, engineering surveys, feasibility studies, engineering consulting, project management, technical studies and other services.
 The total turnover from these services is found to be 5.3 per cent in 2011 which is Rm44 billion.
-The following table shows the market share of the company in comparison with the other leading companies of China (China Communications Construction Co.
+The following table shows the market share of the company in comparison with the other leading companies in China (China Communications Construction Co.
 Ltd. Annual Report 2011).

 Figure 1: CCC market share: source (China Communications Construction Co.
 Ltd.